Skip to main content

 Egypt

-«Circumcision existed in Egypt from time immemorial, yet it bore no religious character and served merely as a preparation for marriage» (2021МюллерМ:197).
+Regarding social customs, «Circumcision existed in Egypt from time immemorial, yet it bore no religious character and served merely as a preparation for marriage» (2021МюллерМ:197).
 This surgical procedure was performed by the Egyptians as a rite from early times (1924SmithGE_DawsonWR).
+Specifically, the oldest depiction of circumcision was found on a fresco dating to the period of the 5th Dynasty Pharaoh Djedkare, who flourished in 2388–2356 BCE (2002BunsonMR; 2011MegahedM_VymazalováH).
+In addition, when examining mummified bodies buried in a 5th Dynasty cemetery at Naga ed-Deir, it was found that all the men had been circumcised (1947CastiglioniA).

-Herodotus (5th century BCE) wrote: «only the Egyptians (and those peoples who adopted this custom from them) practice circumcision» (1972Геродот:35).
-Egyptian priests «circumcise their sexual organs for the sake of purity, preferring cleanliness to beauty» (1972Геродот:37). «Only three nations on earth have practiced circumcision from the beginning: the Colchians, the Egyptians, and the Ethiopians.
+Historical accounts by Herodotus (5th century BCE) state: «only the Egyptians (and those peoples who adopted this custom from them) practice circumcision» (1972Геродот:35).
+He further notes that Egyptian priests «circumcise their sexual organs for the sake of purity, preferring cleanliness to beauty» (1972Геродот:37), and adds: «Only three nations on earth have practiced circumcision from the beginning: the Colchians, the Egyptians, and the Ethiopians.
 The Phoenicians and the Syrians in Palestine themselves admit that they borrowed this custom from the Egyptians» (1972Геродот:104).
 At the same time, the translator notes: «Herodotus apparently did not know the Jews.
 At least, he mentions them nowhere» (1972Геродот:104).

 8 And the child grew, and was weaned; and Abraham made a great feast on the day that Isaac was weaned.